 - a participant in the Youth Mobility Scheme

 - a non EU / EEA passport holder who has no restrictions attached to your stay

 Right of abode (life events section)

-Visiting criteria for non EU / EEA business visitors (travel and transport section)
+Requirements for non EU / EEA nationals visitors to Jersey (travel and transport section)

 Visas and work permits

 Some nationalities require visas as well as work permits.
 If your employer’s application for a work permit is successful, you may also need a visa.
+The Jersey visa requirements are the same as the UK visa requirements.
 The UK Border Agency website will show if you need a visa.